What are Crawlers?

 Use a sitemap

 Use a sitemap to provide search engine crawlers with a list of all the pages on your website.
-This helps crawlers discover all of your content and understand the relationships between pages.

 Optimize your content